 Thank you for your patience.
 I’m sending this to you a day late.
 Instead of the usual Tuesday.

-Monday was a peasant holiday here in Tanzania.
+Monday was a farmer holiday here in Tanzania.

 I spend Tuesday thinking it was Monday.